RocketDocs vs. AutoRFP.ai: enterprise vs. mid-market

 Where AutoRFP.ai might be the right choice for your team

-AutoRFP is doing real innovation that the rest of the market is reacting to.
+AutoRFP brings a fresh approach worth understanding.
 AutoRFP may be the better fit if any of these apply.

 - You are a price-sensitive mid-market team that values transparent published pricing